AbhijeetKaran/AbhijeetKaran/README.md

 :sunglasses::speech_balloon:  Hi, I am Abhijeet, welcome to my GitHub profile!
-I am a computational biologist with a strong background in *programming* and keen interest in *genomics* and *data science*.
+I am a computational biologist with a strong background in *programming* and keen interest in *genomic data sciences* and *evolutionary biology*.
 My expertise includes *data analysis, algorithm, and software development*.

 On this page, you'll find a collection of my personal projects.
 Feel free to take a look around and don't hesitate to reach out if you have any questions or would like to collaborate on a project.